-bond network nor the features of molecular geometry that are responsible for it.
+From a molecular perspective, DCT is remarkably undetailed, resolving neither the tetrahedral motifs defining water's hydrogen bond network nor the features of molecular geometry that are responsible for it.
 Significant improvement might well require an approach that differs substantially in both spirit and methodology.
 Indeed, there is ample evidence that near-field contributions from a solute's immediate environment have a different character than contributions from more distant molecules.
 The idea that the latter are well described by DCT, while the former are not, has figured prominently in many theoretical and computational approaches to describing aqueous environments.
 The inner-shell of Marcus theory, for example, acknowledges and empirically addresses such a distinction in the nature of near-field and far-field response.
-More directly relevant to our study, the multi-state Gaussian model of single ion solvation similarly presumes that the local solvent structure requires special treatment, while far-field response obeys simple Gaussian statistics.
-A precise and systematic computational framework for range separation in solvation can be found in the quasi-chemical theory (QCT) developed by Pratt and co-workers.
-These hybrid theories and methodologies can achieve a high degree of accuracy, e.g., when QCT is used in combination with ab initio treatment of electronic structure.
-27,28 However, they are not nearly as flexible or generalizable as DCT.
+More directly relevant to our study, the multi-state Gaussian $\operatorname{model}^{24}$ of single ion solvation similarly presumes that local solvent-structure requires special treatment, while far-field response obeys simple Gaussian statistics.
+A precise and systematic computational framework for range separation in solvation can be found in the quasi-chemical theory $(\operatorname{QCT})^{7,25,26}$ developed by Pratt and co-workers.
+These hybrid theories and methodologies can achieve a high degree of accuracy, e.g. when QCT is used in combination with ab initio treatment of electronic structure. $^{27,28}$ But they are not nearly as flexible or generalizable as DCT.

-In Sec.
-II, we describe in detail the specific and fundamental shortcoming of DCT that inspires our theoretical development, namely, an inability to distinguish between the solvation of cations and anions that differ only in the sign of their charge.
+In the next section we describe in detail the specific and fundamental shortcoming of DCT that inspires our theoretical development, namely, an inability to distinguish between the solvation of cations and anions that differ only in the sign of their charge.
 The contrastingly strong charge asymmetry observed in molecular simulations is then framed in terms of a water molecule's higher-order multipole moments, with particular emphasis on the molecular quadrupole.
-Section III shows that, in the context of a single water molecule, how integrating out quadrupole fluctuations renormalizes statistics of the molecular dipole.
-The result of this molecular calculation is then used to motivate a generalized version of DCT, whose predictions for ion solvation thermodynamics are approximately explored and numerically evaluated in Sec.
+Sec.
+III shows, in the context of a single water molecule, how integrating out quadrupole fluctuations renormalizes statistics of the molecular dipole.
+The result of that molecular calculation is then used to motivate a generalized version of DCT, whose predictions for ion solvation thermodynamics are approximately explored and numerically evaluated in Sec.
 IV.
 We end with a discussion and outlook in Sec.
 V.